CarlGao4/Demucs-Gui/usage.md

 You can also set a preset as default.
 The default preset will be loaded when you load a model with same stems.
 When you click on "Save as default" button, the preset selected in the dropdown list will be set as default, but not the current settings.
 To save the current settings as default, you should first save it as a preset, then set it as default.

-### Some "useless" functions of separation queue

-1. You can drag and drop files to the queue to add them.
-(It's quite useful, isn't it?)
-But one thing is not supported: You can't drag a file or a folder from Windows to the application ran in WSL.

-2. You can click on the header `File` to show full file path or file name.
-Hover on an item in the queue to show its full path.

-3. On Windows, the progress bar should have animation.
-However, rendering a lot of progress bars at the same time (like the queue) will consume a lot of CPU resources.
-So, the animation is disabled in the queue (animation will still be rendered when the text like percentage changes).
-I don't like this, so I added this: If you click on the header `Status`, the animation will be enabled.
-Click again to disable it.

-4. The default style on macOS (`macOS`) can't render progress bars correctly inside a table, so the style of the queue is changed to `Fusion` on macOS and may looks different from the main window. *\*New in 1.0*

 ### Separation parameters

 #### Segment